Monthly Curriculum Enrichment Information

 "Promoting sustainable living through whole-school action supported by learning resources, management tools and the internationally recognised Green Flag award scheme"

-Magherafelt Nursery School is currently working towards Green Flag status, which shows continual improvement of the school's environmental performance and pupils' environmental awareness and actions.
+Our most recent Green Flag status was awarded in June 2024 and runs until June 2026, this shows continual improvement of the school's environmental performance and pupils' environmental awareness and actions.

 We have an involved and proactive Eco Team with members from all classes.
 All our children enjoy improving the school environment through Reduce, Reuse, Recycle.
 Our outdoor learning zone is packed with raised beds where we grow our own vegetables, herbs and flowers to promote pollinators and lots of free space to enjoy in all weathers!
 We regularly do litter picks to keep it tidy.
 We have enjoyed talks from Habitat for Humanity and NI Water to help us learn more about our global environment.
 We promote natural learning resources indoors and outdoors, compost our food waste, repurpose 'junk' in our craft activities, make bird feeders and every year watch with excitement as our caterpillars grow into beautiful butterflies.

-For more information go to the Eco Schools NI website.
+For more information on Eco Schools NI and the 'My Earth' programme, go to the Eco Schools NI website.